h2zero/esp-nimble-cpp/README.md

 # *** UPDATE ***
-Server now handles long reads and writes, still work to do on client.

-NEW Client callback created - ```bool onConnParamsUpdateRequest(NimBLEClient* pClient, const ble_gap_upd_params* params)```
-Called when the server wants to change the connection parameters, return true to accept them or false if not.
-Check NimBLE_Client.ino example for a demonstration.
+Client long read/write characteristics/descriptors now working.
+We are now nearing 100% replacement of the original cpp_utils BLE library :smile:

 # esp-nimble-cpp
-A fork of the NimBLE stack restructured for compilation in the Ardruino IDE with a CPP library for use with ESP32.
+NimBLE CPP library for use with ESP32 that attempts to maintain compatibility with the @nkolban cpp_uitls API.

 Why?
 Because the Bluedroid library is too bulky.